The SYNC prayer of Jesus

 You are the Messiah, the center of God's strategy

-to heal and re-SYNC the world.
+to heal, bless, and connect the world.

 You have the power.
 You get the glory now and forever.